Young People’s Concerts

 What are the Young People’s Concerts?

-LSO’s Young People’s Concerts is an annual orchestra program presenting a one-hour concert to nearly 5,000 fourth- and fifth-graders at the Lied Center for Performing Arts in Lincoln, Nebraska.
-In many cases, this experience is students’ first opportunity to hear a live symphony orchestra.
-We work in cooperation with individual schools to provide bus transportation to and from this event and provide lesson plans to for teachers to incorporate into their classroom curriculum.
+The Young People’s Concerts are annual children’s concerts offered to all 4th-6th graders in Lincoln and its surrounding areas.
+This season we are offering these performances both in person and virtually.
+This unique opportunity consists of a 45-minute live and streamed concert at the Lied Center for Performing Arts in Lincoln.
+Nearly 5,000 students and teachers attended this event in 2020.
+In many cases, this experience is a first opportunity to hear a live symphony orchestra.
+Additionally, we work with Lincoln Public Schools to provide lesson plans for teachers to incorporate into their classroom curriculum.

 How Can Our School Attend?